 We also appreciated its 2 LED lights that illuminate your workspace when using this machine in dark rooms.

-What could be better: Most uses complained it’s a low-quality machine with limited functions.
+What are the flaws?
+Most uses complained it’s a low-quality machine with limited functions.

 Its thread jams easily on straight stitches.
 We don’t recommend it for intermediate and expert sewers.